GEC Purchaser Commitment

 - 80% of e-waste is not collected for recycling, with 76% not documented and 4% thrown into household waste.

 - There are an estimated 100 million+ old devices in homes.

 THROUGH THE USE OF ECOLABELS

-We believe through the use of existing ecolabels, purchasers globally can already engage in the procurement of credible, sustainable, and circular technology products and services.
+Using ecolabels, purchasers globally can engage in the procurement of credible, sustainable, and circular technology products and services.

-The GEC Purchaser Commitment seeks to create a collective demand signal to the market by leveraging the use of existing ecolabels.
-By leveraging existing ecolabels, purchasers have access to the widest range of credible sustainable technology products being put into the market by global brands, as well as by local and small businesses.
+The GEC Purchaser Commitment seeks to create a collective demand signal to the market by leveraging the use of ecolabels.
+Through ecolabels, purchasers have access to the widest range of credible sustainable technology products from global brands, as well as by local and small businesses.